Swisse

 Swisse is a vitamin, supplement, and skincare brand.
 Founded in Australia in 1969 and globally headquartered in Melbourne, and was sold to Health & Happiness, a Chinese company based in Hong Kong previously known as Biostime International, in a $1.7 billion, two-step deal in 2015 & 2016.

-Swisse states that they aims to select the most nutrient-rich ingredients worldwide, and uses formulations based on scientific and traditional evidence.
+Swisse states that they aim to select the most nutrient-rich ingredients worldwide, and uses formulations based on scientific and traditional evidence.
 The company is currently an official team partner for the Australian Olympics Team through to 2024.

-Swisse products are currently available in Australia, New Zealand, Singapore, South Korea, Indonesia, China, Hong Kong, India, U.S., France, Italy, Switzerland and the Netherlands.
+Swisse products are currently available in Australia, New Zealand, Singapore, South Korea, Indonesia, China, Hong Kong, India, the U.S., France, Italy, Switzerland and the Netherlands.
 Swisse's parent company is international family health and wellness provider H&H Group, publicly listed on the Hong Kong Stock Exchange.
 Measured by sales, it is Australia's top multivitamin brand.

 Products

-The Swisse vitamin and supplement product range caters to all stages of life – from pre-conception supplements for men and women, to infants, children, teenagers and adults of various ages to the elderly.
-Swisse Ultivite multivitamin products are unique in that they were the first products targeted to gender and specific age ranges globally.

-Swisse drives product innovation from its global headquarters in Melbourne, maintaining a laser focus on quality.
-In recent years it has released products in a number of consumption formats, such as liquids, vegetarian-friendly capsules, dissolvable powders and effervescents with natural fruit flavourings, to reflect various consumers’ preferences.
-Swisse aims to avoid added sugars, and work to ensure products are as ‘clean’ as possible in formulating for bioavailability and minimising excipients.
+The Swisse vitamin and supplement product range caters to multiple stages of life – from pre-conception supplements for men and women, to infants, children, teenagers and adults of various ages to the elderly.
+In recent years it has released products in a number of consumption formats, such as liquids, vegetarian-friendly capsules, dissolvable powders and effervescents with natural fruit flavourings.
+Swisse aims to avoid added sugars, and work to ensure products are as 'clean' as possible in formulating for bioavailability and minimising excipients.

 Swisse has also recently released a product range combining probiotics, nutrients, and herbs, as well as a range using Australian hemp seed oil, which the company believes "will play an important role in the delivery of incremental growth for Swisse ANZ in 2020."
 Swisse Beauty's 'Healthy Beautiful' range launched in early 2020.

 Legal issues

 In 2013 Avni Sali, the father of former CEO Radek Sali, sued the Australian Broadcasting Corporation for defamation over a The Checkout segment on Swisse products which claimed that he manipulated clinical tests of a Swisse appetite suppressant to benefit the company.
 The ABC stood by the segment, and Australia's dietary supplement regulator, the Therapeutic Goods Administration (TGA), nullified the product's legal registration due to "insufficient evidence to support the indications for the product and the presentation of the product was unacceptable" during the course of the suit.
 The company promptly registered a new product with the same ingredient under the name 'Ultiboost Hunger Control' instead of 'Ultiboost Appetite Suppressant.'
 The case was eventually settled out of court with no settlement paid and each party paying its own legal fees.

-In 2012, the TGA's Complaints Resolution Panel ordered the company to cease use of the terms “clinically proven” and “independently tested” in its promotional materials, in addition to the tagline “Tired?
+In 2012, the TGA's Complaints Resolution Panel ordered the company to cease use of the terms "clinically proven" and "independently tested" in its promotional materials, in addition to the tagline "Tired?
 Stressed?
-You’ll feel better on Swisse.”
+You'll feel better on Swisse."

+In 2025, Bob Brown Foundation launched a campaign aiming to get Swisse to stop selling environmentally damaging krill oil.
+Global retailer Holland and Barrett has committed to not selling any krill oil products at any of their 1600 stores across 19 countries by April 2026.